Musashi Miyamoto (Vagabond): Analysis

 during his life towards becoming one of the most renowned swordsmen.
 The Hōzōin arc helps in Musashi's growth but is more focused on his psychological aspect, while the Yagyū arc instead makes him humble enough to swear to improve his skills.
 Facultad de Lenguas (Universidad Nacional de Córdoba) compared Musashi and other characters from the manga with the cast from the manga Rurouni Kenshin, as both feature historical figures that have to live up to past-year times.
-Despite Musashi's notable strength and quest, Gustavo Pita Céspedes noted that the real reason for Musashi's journey is for revenge against his father, Shinmen Munisai, whose words constantly haunt him.
+Despite Musashi's notable strength and quest, José Miguel Real Mosquero noted that the real reason for Musashi's journey is for revenge against his father, Shinmen Munisai, whose words constantly haunt him.
 His constant meetings with Takuan were noted to have a major impact on the character as the monk started his life again.
 The writer also noted Musashi does not appear to have a sense of honor early in the series, as he sometimes uses dirty tactics to deceive his enemies, like throwing sand at them, being more of a man whose goals justify the means rather than employing bushido.
-According to Crunchyroll, both Slam Dunks Hanamichi Sakuragi and Musashi are similar protagonists, being young, egotistical prodigies, but "Inoue's Musashi is a force of nature."
-He went on to call Inoue's take on Musashi unique when compared to the ones often depicted in fiction.
-Comic Book Resources praised the way Musashi addresses Bushido, the Code of the Samurai, which makes him honorable.
-The story arc where Musashi tries to take care of villagers, as it retains the handling of Bushido but without relying on action and using other types of strength, was praised for retaining its pacing.
-The Japan Times regarded Musashi's growth from ruthless warrior to wise monk warrior as well executed across the narrative.